-ORLANDO, Fla. - As the start of hurricane season begins on June 1, News 6 wants to help you get prepared, and that means busting some hurricane myths.
+ORLANDO, Fla. - Before hurricane season begins on June 1, News 6 wants to help you get prepared, and that means busting some hurricane-related myths.

 News 6 weather anchor Danny Treanor has covered hurricanes in Central Florida since 1978.
 According to him, the top myths then, are still the top myths he tends to hear now.

 What exactly are they?
-Here’s Treanor’s full breakdown of the myths he hears most:
+Danny Treanor answered questions about myths he hears the most.

-2. Cracking a window will keep your home from exploding due to pressure.
-Treanor said that is also incorrect.
+Will cracking a window keep my home from exploding due to pressure?

-Most of them do take place during hurricane season, he said.
+False.
+Most of them do take place during hurricane season.
 However, in 1984, Hurricane Lili formed in the middle of December and tropical storms have been recorded in every month of the year.
 Another prime example was Subtropical Storm Alberto, which just formed last Friday, a week before the season was set to start.

-4.The fourth myth is the belief that a storm surge is the deadliest part of a hurricane.
+Is storm surge the deadliest part of a hurricane?

-5. Another myth: An early start to the hurricane season means the season will be bad, and a late start means things will be calm.
+An early start to the hurricane season means the season will be bad, and a late start means things will be calm, right?

-Though that is a common belief, Treanor said homeowners need a separate flood insurance policy.
+Not true.
+Though that is a common belief, homeowners need a separate flood insurance policy.

-One common belief that is true, though, is that animals, birds and insects act differently when a storm is near, Treanor said.
+One common belief that is true, though, is that animals, birds and insects act differently when a storm is near.
 They sense the difference in pressure, wind and humidity more than humans do.

 After his myth-busting session, Treanor said the most important takeaway is that people should take every storm seriously in order to stay safe.
 The best way to do that is to stay informed ahead of and during potentially threatening weather.